-This is one of my very favorite hiking trails in the park!
+This is one of my very favorite hikes in Mt Rainier!
 And it’s proof that there’s more to see at Mount Rainier National Park than it’s famous mountain!

 Coming in at 2.2 miles round trip, this trail is located just east of the Paradise area, but still in the south-central part of the park.
-The trail is rated at moderate, and it’s just a fun hike.
+The Bench and Snow Lake Trail is rated at moderate, and it’s just a fun hike.
 The trail weaves in and out of the trees, providing peek-a-boo scenes throughout.

 The highlight of this trail are the gorgeous Bench Lake and Snow Lake.
 Take a picnic to Snow Lake – it’s a perfect spot to enjoy the views!
 But be sure to pack bug spray – the mosquitos in this area are intense!

 One of the most underrated Paradise hikes Mt Rainier, this 3.2 mile hike is a moderately strenuous trail.
 It’s feature is the gorgeous Louise Lake.

 One of the fun parts of hiking this trail is the uphill portions followed by downhill then back uphill again.
 With a variety of terrain, you feel like it’s a new trail over and over again.